Infineon/mtb-example-xmc-rtc-alarm/README.md

    2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.

-3. Confirm that the kit LED blinks at approximately 2 Hz due to SysTick interrupt.
+3. Confirm that the kit LED blinks at approximately 2 Hz due to the SysTick interrupt.
 The RTC is configured to generate an alarm after 1 minute.

 4. Confirm that the kit LED stops blinking and remains glowing after 1 minute.

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and implementation

+The code consists of the following steps:

+- **Step 1:** Initializes the RTC module with the `rtc_config` structure containing the alarm time and the clock divider.

+- **Step 2:** Provides the initialization and enabling of the RTC alarm event interrupt and SysTick interrupt.
+The SysTick interrupt handler function (`SysTick_Handler()`) is used to toggle the user LED approximately every 500 ms. The RTC Interrupt handler function (`alarm_handler()`) stops the SysTick timer and sets the `timer_interrupt_flag` variable to TRUE which is used in Step 3.

+- **Step 3:**  Consists of the start of the RTC module using the `XMC_RTC_Start()` function and the endless `while` loop.
+In the `while` loop, as soon the RTC alarm event occurs, the precondition (`timer_interrupt_flag = TRUE`) is fullfilled to set the output of the LED to HIGH.
+Afterward, the LED remains glowing.

 ## Related Resources